Not too old to change your health

 It’s never too late to get healthy.
 In a study published by the American Heart Association, researchers saw improved heart health of adults, even older adults, who added healthy behaviors to their lives.

-How many of these healthy behaviors do you have?
+How many of these statements describe you?

 - I weigh within my doctor’s recommended guidelines.

 - I get seven to eight hours of sleep per night.